 CAES participates in the Industrial Assessment Centers (IAC) program as field managers.
 As field managers, CAES oversees the operations of the IAC program.
 This includes reviewing and critiquing energy assessment reports written by IAC, developing the value of the assessment process through technical innovation, and broadening the impact of the IAC’s and opportunities in industrial energy efficiency both nationally and internationally.

-The Women for Energy Efficiency network is an initiative created to enhance the experience of women and non-binary students in the Industrial Assessment Center (IAC) program in order to increase and maintain gender diversity in the larger energy and engineering industry, for which the IAC program acts as workforce development.
+The Women for Energy Efficiency network (WE2) is an initiative created to enhance the experience of all students in the Industrial Assessment Center (IAC) program in order to increase and maintain gender diversity in the larger energy and engineering industry, for which the IAC program acts as workforce development.

-Our programming is designed to help create a comfortable and equitable work environment for the students, increase awareness of the diverse needs of current IAC students and the future workforce, and increase opportunities for career development through skill building, networking and leadership.
+Our programming is designed to help create a comfortable and equitable work environment for the students, increase awareness of the diverse needs of current IAC students and the future workforce, facilitate the exchange of ideas with other bright minds of the Energy Industry, and increase opportunities for career development through skill building, networking and leadership.